usnistgov/ShopbotPyQt/README.md

 https://www.nist.gov/director/copyright-fair-use-and-licensing-statements-srd-data-and-software

 You may cite the use of this code as follows:
-Friedrich, L., & Seppala, J.E.
-(2021), ShopbotPyQt, Version 1.0.4, National Institute of Standards and Technology (Accessed XXXX-XX-XX)
+> Friedrich, L., & Seppala, J.E.
+(2022), ShopbotPyQt, Version 1.0.4, National Institute of Standards and Technology (Accessed XXXX-XX-XX)

----

-# References

----

-# Data Overview
+## File Overview

-This data follows the basic storage structure established by OpenFOAM.

-The files included in this publication use the following hierarchy:

 - *README.md*